 Visitors to the Assembly should use the paid short stay public parking adjacent the Assembly building.
 You can access this car park from Constitution Avenue.
 There are four disabled parking spaces in the car parks adjacent the Assembly building, but we are unable to guarantee their availability.

 The Assembly is serviced by numerous bus routes that stop directly outside our building on London Circuit.
 We are also approximately 300 metres from the nearest platforms of the Civic bus interchange.
-Route and timetable information
+Bus route and timetable information.

 There are taxi ranks 100 metres from the public entrance, just past the National Australia Bank on London Circuit.